-But why does John tell us that we OUGHT to love?
+And that’s why John tells us that we OUGHT to love.
 Because that’s what we were made to do.
 Birds ought to fly.
 Fish ought to swim.
 Dogs ought to chase things.
 And Christians ought to love.
 Why?
 Because now that God lives inside of us, loving is what we were made to do.
 Being nice is now part of who we are.
 Kindness is our job.
 Sharing is our life.
 We ought to do what we are, and we are like Jesus!

 Because of Jesus we are loved by God.